HomeGuidesAPI Reference

 AsyncEventHandler

 AsyncEventHandler provides an implementation of EventHandler backed by a ThreadPoolExecutor.
-Events triggered from the Optimizely Feature Experimentation SDK are queued immediately as discrete tasks to the executor and processed in the order they were submitted.
+The event handler queues the triggered events from the SDK immediately as discrete tasks to the executor and processes them in submission order.

-Each worker is responsible for making outbound HTTP requests to the Optimizely Feature Experimentation log endpoint for metrics tracking.
+Each worker must make outbound HTTP requests to the Optimizely Feature Experimentation log endpoint for metrics tracking.
 Configure the default queue size and number of workers via global properties.
 Use AsyncEventHandler.Builder to override the default queue size and number of workers.

 📘